Get Custom Training

 Example:

-“Price Pushback Without Losing the Order” pairs an account rep with a lifelike buyer avatar who needs a sharper number.
-You’ll practice acknowledging constraints, offering an option set (break pack, alternate brand, delivery timing), and closing with a next step you both can live with.
-Timestamped feedback highlights phrases that kept trust and the ones that quietly eroded it.
+An online role play pairs an account representative with a realistic buyer avatar who needs a lower price.
+The representative practises acknowledging constraints, offering options such as breaking a case, choosing an alternate brand or adjusting delivery timing and concluding with a next step both can agree on.
+Timed feedback highlights phrases that maintain trust and those that erode it.

 Compliance Training